 Vacuum Daily for 2-3 weeks To Remove Fleas From Your Home

 Vacuuming frequently is a very good way to remove fleas from your home.
-It’s simple, cheap, clean, effective and readily available to most households.
+It’s simple, cheap, clean, effective, and readily available to most households.
 Vacuuming your home will remove eggs and larvae from your carpets along with any adult fleas that may have fallen off your pet.

 2-3 weeks of vacuuming are recommended.
-The lifecycle of fleas is around 2 weeks so any eggs or larvae that have been laying dormant and out of reach will have hatched by this point, giving you the best chance of catching all of them.
+The lifecycle of fleas is around 2 weeks so any eggs or larvae that have been lying dormant and out of reach will have hatched by this point, giving you the best chance of catching all of them.

 Vacuuming daily in the areas where your pet spends a lot of time and every few days everywhere else should be sufficient.
 It is also best to empty your vacuum in an outside garbage can every time you vacuum.
 This will ensure nothing escapes back into your house!

 Will fleas harm my baby?
 Fleas have the potential to harm babies in a number of ways.
 They can transmit various diseases to humans including typhus and plague.
 Young children are more likely to have allergic reactions to flea bites.
-Babies are also likely to scratch bites, causing open wounds which can become infected.
+Babies are also likely to scratch bites, causing open wounds that can become infected.

 Do fleas live all year long?
 In warmer climates, fleas can live all year long.
 Frost can kill fleas at any point during their life cycle, so long as they aren’t protected in deep undergrowth.
 Fleas residing on their warm-blooded hosts can also survive the cold.
 Pets usually live indoors where fleas can breed all year round.